Essential items you must have for driving in Italy

 These items are not required by law but may be helpful in specific situations or for added comfort:

-• Flashlight: Handy for nighttime inspections or in emergencies.
+• Flashlight: A flashlight is handy for nighttime inspections or in emergencies.

 • Water and Snacks: Useful for long journeys or when you experience delays.